mac999/OOAD_UML_design_method_code_practice/README.md

 ## Prerequisites

-No specific prerequisites are required.
 The materials are structured to guide learners from basic tooling setup through advanced design concepts.

+- Computer programming experience like Python, C++

 ## Installation